 - 1. Ensure that enough personnel are available to properly control the patient and establish the restraints. - 2.
-Explain the purpose of the restraints. - 4.
+Explain the purpose of the restraints. - 3.
+Physically control the patient and apply restraints. - •• A. If patient continues to resist physical restraints, consider chemical restraint. - 4.
 Complete Primary and Secondary Assessments. - A. Restrained extremities should be evaluated for pulse quality, capillary refill time, color, sensory and motor function continuously - a.
 Restraints must be adjusted if any of these functions are compromised. - b.
 Restraints must not interfere with medical treatment. - 5.
 Attempt to identify common physical causes for patient's abnormal behavior. - Hypoxia - Hypoglycemia - Head Trauma - ETOH/ Substances use/ abuse - 6.
 Patient should be secured to a backboard or stretcher only.
 Patients must never be secured directly to a vehicle or immovable object. - 7.
 Transport patient. - 8.
 Inform hospital that restraints are in place and assistance will be necessary to continue restraint of the patient.

-Chemical Restraint Procedure
+← Chemical Restraint Procedure

-1. Per MCA selection, administer Midazolam 10 mg IM or 5 mg IN (if available) or Ketamine 4 mg/kg IM.
+Per MCA selection, administer Midazolam 10 mg IM or 5 mg IN (if available) or Ketamine 4 mg/kg IM.